nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 nRF5340
 =======

+.. rst-class:: v2-3-0

+NCSDK-20967: The :ref:`nrf_rpc_entropy_nrf53` sample does not work on the network core.
+  The network core will not work due a hard fault.

 .. rst-class:: v2-2-0

 NCSDK-20070: The :ref:`direct_test_mode` antenna switching does not work on the nRF5340 DK with the nRF21540 EK shield.